 The first step when considering enrollment in a clinical trial is a conversation between the potential participant and his or her doctor to discuss the appropriateness of the trial and address any questions.
 If the trial is appropriate, screening sites can then determine whether the individual is eligible.

-Each of the below studies evaluates the use of setmelanotide in individuals with rare genetic disorders of obesity.
+Each of the below studies evaluates the use of setmelanotide in individuals with rare genetic diseases of obesity.

 IN INDIVIDUALS WITH